 “For a business owner who is looking for a shipping company, the biggest concerns might revolve around what is that supplier’s on time delivery track record, how many trucks they own, how many accidents have their drivers reported and what certifications do they hold.”

-For a financial services organization evaluating third-party software, like a component of your financial wellness program, your criteria will likely include data security, downtime vs. uptime, effectiveness in feature delivery, etc.
+Let’s use a financial services organization to illustrate.
+When they evaluate third-party software it’s a component of their financial wellness program.
+Their criteria generally includes data security, uptime, effectiveness in feature delivery and more.

 No matter what type of vendor you’re evaluating, there are a few key qualities that you should look for:

 - Value for your investment (ROI)

 - Partnership mindset

 Augment this list with further KPIs specific to your needs and the vendor’s services.

 It’s tempting to give a vendor the boot because their shipment was late last month — but one recent mistake shouldn’t cancel out 11 straight months of right-on-time delivery.
 Conversely, a rockstar customer service team can’t make up for frequent downtime in a software service your clients rely on.
 This is why a supplier scorecard is important.
 To establish equity and ensure a diplomatic, fair evaluation.

 Your scorecard can take many forms.
 Again, Carolyn Brown explains in her Inc. article,